HenrikBengtsson/matrixStats/revdep/problems.md

     'A Package for Predicting the Disruptiveness of Single Nucleotide Polymorphisms on Transcription Factor Binding Sites'

     This build time stamp is over a month old.
     ```

+# MPAgenomics

+Version: 1.1.2

+## In both

+*   checking CRAN incoming feasibility ...
+NOTE
+    ```
+    Maintainer: 'Samuel Blanck <samuel.blanck@inria.fr>'

+    No package encoding and non-ASCII characters in the following R files:
+      R/bivariateSignal.R
+        64: # etrange=c(2,36)#66 semble greff<c3><a9> #7 CN <c3><a9>trange
+      R/cghcall_private.R
+        140:     #TODO v<c3><a9>rifier pertinence correction bug avec segment extreme d'un seul point

+    The Date field is over a month old.

+    This build time stamp is over a month old.
+    ```

+*   checking dependencies in R code ...
+NOTE
+    ```
+    'library' or 'require' calls in package code:
+      'R.devices' 'R.filesets' 'R.methodsS3' 'R.oo' 'aroma.affymetrix'
+      'aroma.cn' 'aroma.core' 'aroma.light' 'matrixStats' 'snowfall'
+      Please use :: or requireNamespace() instead.
+      See section 'Suggested packages' in the 'Writing R Extensions' manual.
+    Unexported object imported by a ':::' call: 'cghseg:::segmeanCO' See the note in ?`:::` about the use of this operator.
+    ```

+*   checking R code for possible problems ...
+NOTE
+    ```
+    ...
+    markerSelection: no visible global function definition for 'read.csv'
+    postsegnormalize: no visible global function definition for 'median'
+    segFracBSignal: no visible global function definition for 'read.csv' segFracBSignal : <anonymous>: no visible global function definition for 'points'
+    segFracBSignal : <anonymous>: no visible global function definition for 'lines'
+    segFracBSignal : <anonymous>: no visible global function definition for 'write.table'
+    tumorboostPlot: no visible global function definition for 'head'
+    tumorboostPlot: no visible global function definition for 'par'
+    tumorboostPlot: no visible global function definition for 'axis'
+    tumorboostPlot: no visible global function definition for 'points' Undefined global functions or variables:
+      axis head lines lm mad median optim par points read.csv sd var write.table
+    Consider adding
+      importFrom("graphics", "axis", "lines", "par", "points")
+      importFrom("stats", "lm", "mad", "median", "optim", "sd", "var") importFrom("utils", "head", "read.csv", "write.table")
+    to your NAMESPACE file.
+    ```

 # mrfDepth